Neurofeedback to Improve Inattention and Impulse Control in Children and Teens

 Signs and Symptoms

-The signs and symptoms that will present themselves in children and adolescents who are struggling with an impulse control vary depending on the specific type of impulse control symptoms they have, age, environment, and gender.
+The signs and symptoms that will present themselves in children and adolescents who are struggling with impulse control vary depending on the specific type of impulse control symptoms they have, age, environment, and gender.
 The following is a list of different symptoms that may indicate the presence of an impulse control disorder (2).

 The long-term impulse control effects can result in negative symptoms when not controlled and cause long-lasting negative impacts on the child or teen’s personal and family life.
 This may include:

-Research has shown that children and teens who show these symptoms do not have the right coping skills to control these impulses and one main reason is due to a brain based dysregulation of the communication areas of the brain that helps to control impulsivity.
+Research has shown that children and teens who show these symptoms do not have the right coping skills to control these impulses and one main reason is due to a brain-based dysregulation of the communication areas of the brain that helps to control impulsivity.

 Options to help impulse control symptoms:

-Psychotherapy, Cognitive Behavioral Therapy and/or medications are usually the initial options discussed by medical and mental health professionals.
+Psychotherapy, Cognitive Behavioral Therapy, and/or medications are usually the initial options discussed by medical and mental health professionals.
 However, there is an alternative option that can help correct the root cause of these symptoms.
-One that is an all natural alternative is in the form of neurofeedback.
+One that is an all-natural alternative is in the form of neurofeedback.

 What is Neurofeedback?

-Neurofeedback is a drug-free, non-invasive natural approach to impulsivity, ADHD, mood or impulse control concerns or disorders in children and teens.
-While medication has a long standing history of helping individuals cope with impulsivity symptoms.
+Neurofeedback is a drug-free, non-invasive natural approach to impulsivity, ADHD, mood, or impulse control concerns or disorders in children and teens.
+While medication has a long-standing history of helping individuals cope with impulsivity symptoms.
 Medication is not a long-term solution.
-Medications have a place in short term care, but they do not address the underlying brain wave abnormality.
+Medications have a place in short-term care, but they do not address the underlying brain wave abnormality.
 This is how neurofeedback can help.

 How does Neurofeedback help Impulsivity?

-The Prefrontal Cortex area controls the “executive functions” of the brain including judgment, impulse control, management of aggression, emotional regulation, self regulation, planning, reasoning and social skills.
+The Prefrontal Cortex area controls the “executive functions” of the brain including judgment, impulse control, management of aggression, emotional regulation, self-regulation, planning, reasoning, and social skills.
 (3) Scientists do suspect that certain brain structures – including the limbic system, linked to emotions and memory functions, and the frontal lobe, the part of the brain’s cortex linked to planning functions and controlling impulses affect the disorder – affect impulse control disorders.
 (4)

-A child or teen that experiences negative symptoms from impulsivity concerns, tend to usually have excessive slow brain waves present.
-This is also true for a student with ADHD type symptoms.
+A child or teen that experiences negative symptoms from impulsivity concerns, tends to usually have excessive slow brain waves present.
+This is also true for a student with ADHD-type symptoms.
 When an excessive amount of slow waves are present in the executive (frontal) parts of the brain, it becomes difficult to control attention, behavior, and/or emotions.
 Dr. Pagan reported “Many children who have been diagnosed with ADHD or impulsivity generally have problems with concentration, focus, memory, controlling their impulses and moods, or with hyperactivity will see excessively high amounts of theta brain waves in the frontal lobe.
 Studies show that brain chemicals, called neurotransmitters, don’t work the same in children and adults with ADHD.
 There also tend to be differences in the way nerve pathways work” (Pagan, 2016).

 Scientists in California say they’ve found a way to better differentiate teenagers with Attention Deficit Hyperactivity Disorder or ADHD.
 They say the brain waves of teens who are unable to pay attention are very different than the brain waves of teens who are simply overactive or impulsive.
 They say this is the first time doctors can clearly see subcategories within the ADHD diagnosis.
-See video for news review:
+See the video for news review: